-- The time for the first presentation must be agreed upon by Week 7 (March 13; seminars will start in Week 9, on March 30) in person or by e-mail (it is also recommended to set the topic, but this is not mandatory) - In order to do Presentation 2, the first one must be fully done (all three components) - The paper must be presented before or with the presentation.
-Being late will result in losing points every week 10%/30%/50%/100%.
-Deadline for other works is May 19. - Optionally, the papers can be written to the College wiki at https://wiki.itcollege.ee (prearrangement recommended)
+- The time for the first presentation must be agreed upon by Week 7 (Oct 16; seminars will start in Week 9, on Nov 1) - in person or by e-mail (it is also recommended to set the topic, but this is not mandatory).
+Send an e-mail to Kristjan for this (kristjan.karmo@...) - In order to do Presentation 2, the first one must be fully done (all three components) - The paper must be presented before or with the presentation.
+Being late will result in losing points every week - 10%/30%/50%/100%.
+Deadline for other works is Dec 22! - Optionally, the papers can be written to the College wiki at https://wiki.itcollege.ee (ask Kristjan first though)